 - white rice: any long-grain white rice will work well.

 - butter: salted or unsalted, you choose.

 - carrots: coarsely grated, add lots of flavour to the sauce.

 - brown onion: can be replaced with white or red onion or shallots.
 It will be used both in the filling and the sauce.

-- ketchup: can be replaced with 2 tbsp of tomato paste mixed with 1 tbsp of sugar.
+- ketchup: can be replaced with 2 tablespoon of tomato paste mixed with 1 tablespoon of sugar.

 - sour cream: can be substituted with creme fraiche.
 You will need lots of it (we use about 300ml of it in this recipe) – Lithuanians love sour cream!

 - stock cube: we used vegetable stock, but pork or chicken stock will work great here too.

 - potatoes: both starchy and waxy potatoes will work.
 Waxy potatoes will keep their shape better but absorb less flavour from the sauce, whilst the opposite is true for floury potatoes.

 What Cabbage To Use For Lithuanian Cabbage Rolls?

 You can use green or white cabbage – they both work equally well.
 I haven’t tried making these with Savoy, but I hear that the French have a very similar dish (Chou Farci) that uses Savoy, so I am sure it would work great too.